adambard/learnxinyminutes-docs/README.markdown

 ought-to-be-more-popular programming languages, presented as valid, commented code and explained as they go.

+You can generate a PDF or HTML copy of these guides using [Transmuter](https://github.com/eMxyzptlk/transmuter).

 ## We need YOU!...

 ... to write more inline code tutorials.
 Just grab an existing file from